athkishore/chikkadb-website/src/content/docs/mongodb-compatibility.md

 ---

 ## Database Commands and Operators
-ChikkaDB implements a rich subset of the MongoDB query language to unlock the power of SQLite's JSON functions.
+ChikkaDB implements a subset of the MongoDB query language that is sufficiently rich to unlock the power of SQLite's JSON functions.
 The author recognizes that 100% compatibility is impossible, but also probably not required.

-The focus is on implementing enough commands to cover most use cases, while ensuring that those behave the same way as in MongoDB.
-Rather than completeness in compatibility, the goal is to recreate the same delightful experience in working with JSON data that MongoDB gifted us.
+The goal is to have enough commands to cover most use cases, while ensuring that those behave the same way as in MongoDB.
+Rather than completeness in compatibility, the goal is to recreate the same delightful experience in working with JSON data that MongoDB made possible.

 See the [Database Commands](/reference/commands) reference page for more details.